Suga kicks off Olympics diplomacy

 The ceremony has been pared back to prevent crowding, with the parade of nations, a centerpiece of the show featuring smiling and waving athletes, dramatically reduced.

-Suga is receiving the foreign dignitaries at Akasaka Palace, a neo-Baroque state guest house originally built as the crown prince's residence in 1909.
+Suga is receiving the foreign dignitaries at Akasaka Palace, a neo-baroque state guest house originally built as the crown prince’s residence in 1909.

 The prime minister and his wife Mariko were set to have dinner there on Thursday evening with the wife of U.S. President Joe Biden, who is leading the American Olympic delegation.